tali/gerrit-plugin-follow-me/resources/Documentation/about.md

-`follow-me` is a Gerrit plugin to support managing one 'review' Branch, which follows some other 'to-be-reviewed' branch by copying the contents of the 'to-be-reviewed' branch.
+`reviewtarget` is a Gerrit plugin to support managing one 'review' Branch, which follows some other 'to-be-reviewed' branch by copying the contents of the 'to-be-reviewed' branch.